 After sampling all the goodies, I had a look round their online store and can certainly see plenty of other tempting products, including some which would make lovely gifts.
 I think I would like to give the Xylitol a try, to see how that works in baking.
 And I also noticed that they stock Real Good Tomato Ketchup which is another product that I have previously reviewed.
 I have looked for this in vain at a couple of local branches of the Co-op, so very pleased to identify an online stockist.

 And I was pleased to see that delivery costs are very reasonable, starting at £3.55 for second class.
 There is also a reward points scheme.
 I am definitely happy to recommend Sweet Victory Products.

 But looks like I need to do some research into sugar substitutes next.
 Find out a bit about maltitol, acesulfame K, sorbitol, steviol glycosides, sucralose and isomalt.

 And I have an offer to pass on to my readers – 10% off your first order at Sweet Victory Products with discount code: YABM10

 Plus I’m hosting a rafflecopter competition to giveaway a hamper of treats from Sweet Victory Products to one lucky winner.
 What a tempting prize bundle.
 Contents will be similar to those that I received.

 And you may see my other giveaways here.

 Disclosure.
-This post is a review of an e-book I was sent for free.
+This post is a review of products I was sent for free.
 All opinions are my own.